-Store ELISA plate and Standard curves or whole kit at -20°C. The plate and the standard curves can also be removed, stored at -20°C, remaining kit reagents can be stored between 2°C and 8°C. Expiry of the kit and reagents is stated on labels.
+Store ELISA plate and Standard curves or whole kit at $-20^{\circ}$ C. The plate and the standard curves can also be removed, stored at $-20^{\circ}$ C, remaining kit reagents can be stored between 2°C to 8°C. Expiry of the kit and reagents is stated on labels.

-The expiry of the kit components can only be guaranteed if the components are stored properly, and if, in case of repeated use of one component, the reagent is not contaminated by the first handling.
+The expiry of the kit components can be guaranteed only if the components are stored properly, and if, in case of repeated use of one component, the reagent is not contaminated by the first handling.